pmoelgaard/html-to-pdf-conversion/README.md

 ---

-## convert
+## Convert (simple case)
-Takes a URL and returns the captured image, optionally if the export or filename options are passed, will export and save the image respectively.
+Takes a URL and returns the captured image.

 ###### Define Query